sfast/zeronode/README.md

 //you even can use regexp to filer nodes server.tickAll('foobar', { foo: 'bar' }, {layer: /[A-Z]/})
 ```

+### You still have some questions ?
+Try to reach us
+Try to reach us via Drift Chat under [Steadfast.tech]: http://steadfast.tech

 ### What We Are Using